Probation & Parole Guide

 If your job affects your ability to report or comply — shift work, travel requirements, irregular hours — communicate early.
 Most officers want you to work.
 They'd rather adjust schedules than deal with violations.

-A violation does not always mean a new crime.
-Many violations are "technical" — meaning they involve breaking a condition of supervision, not committing a new offense.
+Many violations are technical — meaning they involve breaking a condition of supervision, not committing a new offense.

 Common Technical Violations